 About Barry Lopez

-Lopez is the author of Arctic Dreams, which won the National Book Award, and over a dozen other works of fiction and nonfiction.
-He writes regularly for Harper’s, Outside and numerous other journals.
-His next book, Horizon, will be released by Penguin Random House in March, 2019.
-Lopez has lived near Finn Rock since 1969.
-He served as the honorary chair of the McKenzie Homewaters Campaign.
+Barry Lopez was a 51-year resident of the McKenzie River Watershed until his death in December, 2020.
+He was the author of Arctic Dreams, which won the National Book Award, and over a dozen other works of fiction and nonfiction.
+A collection of essays, Embrace Fearlessly the Burning World, was released by Random House in May 2022.
+He was a dear friend to McKenzie River Trust and served as the honorary chair of our McKenzie Homewaters Campaign.